image (36) (1)

 Orthomosaic of the river corridor

 Connection was lost during one flight due to the terrain, but they got about 80% of the mission, which was enough for the case.
-The planning of the whole project took significantly longer than the actual part involving the drone, as flying a drone in a National Park should be discussed in advance with the respective authorities.
-After that was settled, planning, flying, and post-processing the data was about 2-3 days of work.
+The planning took significantly longer than the capture, as flying a drone in a National Park needed to be discussed in advance with the respective authorities.
+The planning, flying, and post-processing data took about 2-3 days of work.

 Drones for good

-While a drone map itself can not stop the gold mining, it can raise awareness and allow a systematic management approach, as well as periodic systematic comparisons of landscape change.
+While the drone map itself does not stop the gold mining, it can raise awareness and allow a systematic management approach, as well as periodic systematic comparisons of landscape change.
 The hope is that this data will be leveraged to continuously engage in preventing illegal activities.

 image (38) (1)

-A high-resolution drone image reveals signs of manual gold extraction near a river, including shallow pits, muddy water pools, and makeshift paths.
-This level of visual detail supports environmental monitoring and helps authorities assess the scale and spread of illegal mining activity
+The drone image reveals signs of manual gold extraction near a river, including shallow pits, muddy water pools, and makeshift paths.
+This detailed map supports environmental monitoring and helps authorities assess the scale and spread of illegal mining activity

 Related articles